Local version of Vizing's theorem for multi-graphs: Introduction

 The purpose of this note is to observe that the proof of Christiansen extends to multi-graphs.
-The following definition seems to be the ``right'' one in this context: let us call an $\I N$-valued edge colouring $\phi$ of a multi-graph \emph{local} if for every edge $e$ with endpoints $x$ and $y$ it holds that \beq{eq:main} \phi(e)\le \max\{ d(x)+\pi(x),\, d(y)+\pi(y)\}, \eeq where $\pi(z)$ denotes the maximum edge multiplicity of a pair at~$z$.
+The following definition seems to be the ``right'' one in this context: let us call an $\I N$-valued edge colouring $\phi$ of a multi-graph \emph{local} if for every edge $e$ with endpoints $x$ and $y$ it holds that \beq{eq:main} \phi(e)\le \max\{ d(x)+\pi(x),\, d(y)+\pi(y)\}, \eeq where $\pi(z)$ denotes the maximum edge multiplicity at a vertex~$z$.
 Here is a local version of Vizing's theorem for multi-graphs.

 \begin{theorem} Every multi-graph admits a proper local edge colouring. \end{theorem}